 The Creative Kick-start to Confident Kids Kit PDF EBook contains 28 worksheets that take children on a creative adventure of self-discovery, goal setting, and problem-solving.

 Go through the kit with your child at a leisurely pace.
 Younger children, in particular, will appreciate having you on hand to answer questions and you may find you discover things about your child you didn’t know as the exercises inspire conversations.

 There is no need to rush through the kit.
 It doesn’t have to be completed in one sitting – just allow your child to go through it at their own pace.

 The first few worksheets are all about the child and get them thinking about what they like and why as well as celebrating all their achievements.
 These flow into some exercises to help children understand how to set and achieve goals, solve problems and cope with mistakes.

-Then they are encouraged to tap into and try to understand their feelings and how to deal with them as well as using their ‘superpowers’ to change negative thought patterns.
+Then they are encouraged to tap into and try to understand their feelings and how to deal with them as well as use their ‘superpowers’ to change negative thought patterns.

 There is a daily kindness and gratitude challenge and worksheets to keep track of these as well as goals.

 The final page has a list of affirmations that are great alternatives to negative thoughts.